ATHENS - GLASGOW

 Later at Synergy-o Art Complex, a hundred ping-pong balls were dropped down the stairwell in an ephemeral gesture concluding the three weeks spent together.

 Sound studio improvised on the top floor of Synergy-o Art Complex, in the spirit of can do.

 Another day, another deadline.
 Serbian and Greek recordings made over the last couple of weeks, blended into a thirty minutes sound collage for Beton 7 Art Radio.
 Taxi arrived just in time.

 me & we

 This is a trailer for a ten minutes video.
 The film was made during three months summer art residency, at PRIM Montreal, with support from CCA Glasgow and CALQ Quebec.
 It is distributed by Videographe, Canada.

-I have been invited to attend Berlinale Talents campus, as one of few sound designers and composers from around the world.
-This was only a second edition of the program.
-Apart from masterclasses with top sound designers and dialogue editors, we enjoyed a Dolby Atmos workshop and a spatial sound presentation (coming to the cinemas near you in the next ten years ;) Below photo from one of the events.
+I was invited to attend the Berlinale Talents campus, as one of few sound designers and composers from around the world.
+Apart from masterclasses with top sound designers and dialogue editors, we enjoyed a Dolby Atmos workshop and a spatial sound presentation (that may reach the cinemas in the distant future).
+Below photo from one of the events.

 TORINO - LJUBLJANA - PECS - ZAGREB - BELGRADE - SKOPJE - THESSALONIKI - ISTANBUL

 Directed by: Rui Silveira, Camera: Bela Lukac, Sound: Marcin Knyziak